 "participants are observed only once, offering a 'snapshot' of the characteristics of interest at that particular moment" (Research Methods, 2008).

-Unlike other types of studies like randomized controlled trials and systematic reviews, there are no specific limiters for these types of study designs.
+There are no specific limiters for these types of study designs.
 The best way to find these types of articles is to add a keyword of the study type to your search string.
 See examples below:

-heart disease AND cohort
+"heart disease" AND cohort

-diabetes AND case-control
+diabetes AND "case-control"

-hypertension AND cross-sectional
+hypertension AND "cross-sectional"

 There are also a few things that you can do in specific databases that may increase the chance to find these types of studies.
 Below are two databases that will allow you to limit your search results to case reports, case studies, or observational studies only.